mozilla/fireplay-sublime/README.md

 * * *

-Read the [INSPIRATION.md](https://github.com/nicola/fireplay-sublime/blob/master/INSPIRATIONS.md) to satisfy your innatural curiosity.
+Read [INSPIRATIONS.md](INSPIRATIONS.md) to satisfy your innatural curiosity.